Shubham-Jain-09/Crop-Disease-Detection/README.md

 ###  👉 Problem statement ID: SIH - 1638

+Theme - Agri&tech

-Theme - Agri&amp;tech Background: Crop diseases can devastate yields leading to significant financial losses for farmers.
+Background: Crop diseases can devastate yields leading to significant financial losses for farmers.
 Early detection and timely intervention are crucial for effective management.
 Description: Develop an AI-driven system that analyzes crop images and environmental data to predict potential disease outbreaks.
 This system will provide farmers with actionable insights and treatment recommendations to mitigate risks.
 Expected Solution: A mobile and web-based application that utilizes machine learning algorithms to identify crop diseases and suggest preventive measures and treatments based on real-time data.

 ### 💡 Our Approach :